maratai/craftery/fiber_arts/fiber_arts.md

 - The usual assortment of hand-sewing tools, too.

 **spinning wheels**
-- Ashford Traditional - single treadle, Saxony wheel.
+- [Ashford Traditional](https://www.ashford.co.nz/product/traditional-single-drive/) - single treadle, Saxony wheel, a 1981 example.
+(The link goes to an up-to-date one!)
 This is going to a friend - the wheel is a *delight*, but also, space, and I'd like to share the love.
 - Ashford Traveller - single treadle, castle wheel.
+Mine's a much older model, but here's the [Ashford Traveller 3](https://www.ashford.co.nz/product/traveller-3/).
+Ashford wheels seem to be the Subarus of the treadle spinning wheel world - commonly available most places, rock-solid dependable.
+This was my first treadle wheel (secondhand), and she was a *terrific* teacher.
 This is likely to be my loaner for local friends as it's also the wheel I know best.
 - [Athena Capricorn](https://www.athenaspinning.com/wheels) - double treadle, ultraportable travel wheel.
 US-based, with a wait of up to three months as they're made to order.
 - Dreaming Robots [EEW 6.1](https://www.dreamingrobots.com/eew-61/) - e-spinner.
 One can spin with this in the passenger seat of a car if one adds a rechargeable battery!
 - Louët S90 - single treadle, folding castle wheel.
 No longer in production; bought secondhand.
+Spins like a racehorse, with hilariously aggressive baked-in take-up.
 - [Pocket Wheel](https://www.pocket-wheel.com/) - double treadle, ultraportable travel wheel.
 US-based, with a two-year waitlist.
 I bought my current Pocket Wheel secondhand and love it.
 - Spinolution Mach III - I have a secondhand one on order as I'd been considering the Monarch anyway.
 - If I got *one more wheel* (!), I'd want a high-end Saxony (Kromski Polonaise) or if the sky were the limit, a Carson Cooper or Golding accelerated wheel.
 I'm already planning to downsize.